Jason Statham Promises No ‘Fisticuffs’ With A Megalodon In His Upcoming ‘Meg’

 Most movies depicting confrontation between humans and prehistoric creatures are intended to be scary, and it’s expected that Jason Statham’s movie could well cause nightmares.
 Jurassic Park, another Spielberg movie, is the perfect example of how prehistoric creatures can give viewers sleepless nights.

 Now, with a genuine action hero like Jason Statham featuring as the hero, fans will surely be lining up at the box office.
 In fact, many people are very excited about the upcoming movie and polls are being conducted to determine the public’s general perception regarding Megalodons.
 According to Movie Pilot, a survey was carried out to check whether people believed in the present-day existence of Megalodons.
-Surprisingly, 53% of respondents believe that Megalodons still haunt the depths of the oceans.
+Surprisingly, 53 percent of respondents believe that Megalodons still haunt the depths of the oceans.

 [Featured Image by Christopher Polk/Getty Images]